 Our vision, "Learning Christ Together"

-On May 23, we will remember Pentecost as we celebrate the coming of the Holy Spirit amongst God’s people, the church.
-Again, the Holy Spirit gives us the power for obeying from the heart (theme of the Sermon on the Mount) all the teachings of the Lord.
-Please keep in mind the summary of the Sermon on the Mount: Jesus fulfilled/completed or consummated the Law and the Prophets; and therefore, the sign that one belongs to the kingdom of Christ is a righteousness that exceeds the Pharisees.
-This whole-being righteousness and behaviour includes heart obedience that conforms to God’s nature, will, and coming kingdom, secured by our New Covenant relationship through Christ’s life, death, and resurrection.
-The power of God is the Holy Spirit dwelling is us, who enables us to obey and remain faithful to the end.
-Please pray that the Holy Spirit will work in the lives of all who seek God as the author and architect of their lives, especially to those who are new to our fellowship in the Lord.
-We ask that you commit to attending our worship services on Sunday mornings.
+Jesus fulfilled/completed or consummated the Law and the Prophets; and therefore, the sign that one belongs to the kingdom of Christ is a righteousness that exceeds the Pharisees.
+This whole-being righteousness and behavior includes heart obedience that conforms to God’s nature, will, and coming kingdom, secured by our New Covenant relationship through Christ’s life, death, and resurrection.
+The power of God is the Holy Spirit dwelling in us.
+The Holy Spirit enables us to obey and remain faithful to the end while living in the newness of the Spirit’s life in the name of Jesus.

 God Bless Pastor Dodie (Preferred communication: +61 421 436 848)